 - Click here to learn about early diagnosis of pancreatic cysts, clinical trial access, and how Duke Pancreas Program's multidisciplinary approach can benefit patients.

-Providers: Stanley Branch, MD (Program Director), Elizabeth Brindise, DO, Rebecca Burbridge, MD, Erin Garris, PA-C, MMS, Daniel Hogan, DO, Alyson McGhan Johnson, MD, Paul Jowell, MBChB, Darshan Kothari, MD, Jorge Obando, MD, Joshua Spaete, MD, Iris Vance, MD, Daniel Wild, MD
+Providers: Stanley Branch, MD (Program Director), Rebecca Burbridge, MD, Pedro Rosa Cortes, MD, Erin Garris, PA-C, MMS, Alyson McGhan Johnson, MD, Paul Jowell, MBChB, Darshan Kothari, MD, Joshua P. Lee, MD, Jorge Obando, MD, Joshua Spaete, MD, Iris Vance, MD, Daniel Wild, MD